nmsdataskills/guides/Rdatastructures/guide.md

 ### Named Structures & Structure Preservation
 Both vectors and lists support naming of their elements.
-Data frames, which we'll see shortly, actually enforce naming.
+Data frames, which we'll see shortly, actually enforce naming by default.

 ```r